AleksandraRuzic/pancreatic-cells-clustering/README.md

 # pancreatic-cells-clustering
-Research paper that analyses pancreatic cells in mouse embryos using clustering algorithms .
+Research paper that analyses pancreatic cells in mouse embryos using clustering algorithms.